Master of Arts

 Missional Leadership

-Trinity's M.A.
-Missional Leadership is designed to equip the student with both a theological and practical framework for leadership and ministry in a complex cultural context through leadership development, organizational development and strategic planning.
+Trinity's web-based M.A.
+Missional Leadership is designed to equip the student with both a theological and practical framework for leadership and ministry in a complex cultural context through leadership development, organizational development, and strategic planning.
 Critical evaluation of ethical issues in contemporary society rounds out a program that equips the student to navigate the demands of a globalized world while maintaining a relevant demonstration of the mission of Christ.

 * The program can be completed entirely online.